 Late in the afternoon, when all the other patients had already left, my wife and I were still waiting for my treatment.
-The man in the chair stood up, very carefully while turning himself around to start a conversation.
+The man in the chair stood up very carefully while turning himself toward us to start a conversation.
 We were immediately struck by his gentle appearance.
 We talked about his work and mine, about being a founder and a CEO.
-But all too often he reminded me that prior to being a businessman, he was a farmer.
+But all too often he reminded me that before being a businessman, he was a farmer.
 And every time he mentioned being a farmer, his eyes started to twinkle.
 Not so, when he talked about being a businessman.

-In the end, the encounter with Bart not only changed my perspective on life but also gave me the energy to continue my journey, despite all the hardships.
+In the end, the brief encounter with Bart not only changed my perspective on life and restored my trust in people but also gave me the energy to continue my journey, despite all the hardships.